oktadev/okta-blog/_source/_posts/2021-07-26-spring-cloud-sleuth.md

 This is expected.
 You need to include a valid JWT.

-## Create A Valid JWT With OIDC Debugger
+## Create a Valid JWT with OIDC Debugger

 {% include setup/oidcdebugger.md responseType="token" %}